esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | mean, $m$       |                      -0.369 |             0.000 |
 | variance, $s^2$ |                       0.276 |             0.140 |

 Observe that, if the parameter vector $\hat{\Theta}$ maximizes the likelihood function, the inclusion of a salary constant implies that the mean of the measurement error is zero.
-Hence, including a salary constant is equivalent implies a zero mean for the measurement error.
+Hence, including a salary constant is equivalent to a zero mean for the measurement error.
 Consequently, the salary constant can be concentrated out of the likelihood function in the same manner as the variance of the measurement error.,

 $$
     \hat{\varepsilon}_{i}(\Theta) = w_{i} - \hat{w}_{i}(\Theta),